Tylous/Limelighter/README.md

 # Limelighter

 A tool that creates a spoof code signing certificates and sign binaries and DLL files to help evade EDR products and avoid MSS and SoCs.
-LimeLighter can also use valid code signing certificates to sign files on linux or OSX.
+LimeLighter can also use valid code signing certificates to sign files on Linux or OSX.
 This eliminates the need for a Windows VM and SDK library to sign valid code, allowing for easy on the fly code signing.

 Limelighter can use a fully qualified domain name such as `acme.com` or simply `acme corp llc` (please note if your using spaces you will need to encapsulate them with "".